MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-ADPermission.md

 ```

 ### -Deny
-The Deny switch specifies whether the permission to remove is a deny permission.
+The Deny switch specifies that the permissions you're removing are Deny permissions.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter